Feel the Beat (film)

-Feel the Beat is a 2020 American family dance comedy-drama film directed by Elissa Down, written by Michael Armbruster and Shawn Ku and starring Sofia Carson, Enrico Colantoni and Wolfgang Novogratz.
+Feel the Beat is a 2020 American family dance comedy drama film directed by Elissa Down, written by Michael Armbruster and Shawn Ku and starring Sofia Carson, Enrico Colantoni and Wolfgang Novogratz.

+The film was released on Netflix on June 19, 2020.
+It received mixed reviews.

 Plot

-April Dibrina, a young dancer seeking success on Broadway, steals a cab from an old lady during a rainstorm to get to an audition.
-She performs well, but sponsor Ruth Zimmer, meets the potential dancers.
+April Dibrina, a young dancer seeking success on Broadway, steals a cab from an older woman during a rainstorm to get to an audition.
+She performs well, but sponsor Ruth Zimmer meets the potential dancers.
 When she recognizes April (from the taxi incident), she vows that no one on Broadway will hire her.
 While trying to explain, she accidentally knocks Ruth off stage, inflicting serious injury.
 It is posted on social media, publicly embarrassing April.

 Evicted, April returns to her hometown in Wisconsin.
 While at the grocery store, she bumps into the New Hope dance teacher Miss Barb, who invites her to come to the dance studio.
-April also sees her ex Nick, whom she left to pursue a career in New York City.
+April also sees her ex Nick, whom she left to pursue a career in NYC.

-In the dance studio, she visits the class of dancers: Lucia, a forgetful girl with glasses; Oona, a nervous girl; Kari, who secretly earns her own classes; Ruby, with no self-confidence; Zuzu, a deaf girl; Sarah, Nick’s stubborn little sister; and June and Michelle, the youngest.
-Zuzu’s little brother, Dicky, also watches.
+In the dance studio, April visits the class of dancers: Lucia, a forgetful girl with glasses; Oona, a nervous girl; Kari, who secretly earns her own classes; Ruby, with no self-confidence; Zuzu, a deaf girl; June, Miss Barb's daughter; Sarah and Michelle, Nick's little sisters.
+Zuzu's little brother, Dicky, also watches.

 Barb asks April to coach the town's dance team for a competition.
 At first, she declines, but later realizes it can give her a chance to perform in front of Welly Wong, saving her career.
 April accepts, beginning a harsh training regimen that alienates the young dancers, including causing Ruby to quit.

 The New Hope dance team advances through several rounds of the competition; they improve as April bonds with them, becoming a better teacher, including learning some sign language to communicate with Zuzu.
 One day, the dance studio ceiling collapses after April tells the dancers they "don't suck," so they know they are improving.
 Unable to afford repairs to the studio, the team moves practice to the football field and eventually move to April's father's barn, which Nick has helped repair.

 April and Nick begin to rekindle their relationship as the dance team advances to state.
 Dancers from another troupe taunt her about her failure in New York, causing her to lose focus during one dance, though she recovers.